kunance/Campusly/README.md

 IdentityFile ~/.ssh/RentedJR.pem
 ```

-#### You need this to git push 'localBranch':'ec2Branch' from your local machine into EC2 instance
+#### You need this entry to git push from your local machine into EC2 instance since most Git upstream definitions use a FQDN and don't use an alias
 ```
 Host ec2-54-149-70-41.us-west-2.compute.amazonaws.com
 HostName ec2-54-149-70-41.us-west-2.compute.amazonaws.com